ChrisEwert/cookbook/README.md

 ## Ubiquitous Language
 * CookBook: a collection of recipes
-* Recipe: an entry in the CookBook
+* recipe: an entry in the CookBook
 * User: person interacting with the CookBook
 * Author: User who created a recipe
 * Category: Brief description that helps with classifying and grouping recipes